google/WebFundamentals/src/content/en/updates/2018/03/chrome-66-deprecations.md

 processing shorthand syntax easier.
 The current version of the [CSS Values and Units Module](https://drafts.csswg.org/css-values-4) applies this requirement to all CSS position values.
 As of Chrome 66, three-part position values are deprecated.
-No removal date has been set.
+Removal is expected in Chrome 68, around July 2018.

 [Intent to Remove](https://groups.google.com/a/chromium.org/d/topic/blink-dev/oBKMVCOX1sY/discussion) &#124;
 [Chromestatus Tracker](https://www.chromestatus.com/feature/5116559680864256) &#124;